FlandrinU/Tropical-reef-contributions/README.md

 # CORAL REEF CONTRIBUTIONS

 Research compendium to reproduce analyses and figures of the article:
-_A global synthesis of fish’s contributions to nature and people on tropical reefs_ by Flandrin _et al._ published in .
+_Contributions of the world’s tropical reef fish communities to nature and people_ by Flandrin _et al._ published in One Earth.

 ## General